Changissnz/selfinterest/README.md

 in poverty are not automatically given enough capital to persist in the way of affording housing or food, just because there is the artificial axiom declared by human beings that poverty must be eradicated.
-Additional effort, outside of verbal or written declaration of this artificial axiom, must be enacted in order for those in poverty to receive the capital they so desperately need to meaningfully continue to survive.
+Additional effort, outside of verbal and written declaration of this artificial axiom, must be enacted in order for those in poverty to receive the capital they so desperately need to meaningfully continue to survive.
 Another example is privilege to the individual, privilege granted to the individual on legal basis.
 Privilege is not guaranteed